asagi4/comfyui-prompt-control/README.md

 cat :1 AND dog :2
 ```
 The weight defaults to 1 and are normalized so that `a:2 AND b:2` is equal to `a AND b`. `AND` is processed after schedule parsing, so you can change the weight mid-prompt: `cat:[1:2:0.5] AND dog`

+if there is `COMFYAND()` in the prompt, the behaviour of `AND` will change to work like `ConditioningCombine`, but in practice this seems to be just slower while producing the same output.

 ## Functions